The Imperatives

 Seven Deadly Sins

 At first glance, they seem respectable enough for us to pay attention to, but here's the catch.
 Most of us have read this list more than once in our lives and probably didn’t think much about it, and that is the catch.
-We either read them and take them seriously or dismiss them as just part of biblical literacy, enough to acknowledge that someone cared enough to make it known.
+We either read them and take them seriously or dismiss them as just part of a biblical narrative, enough to acknowledge that someone cared enough to make it known.
 I had to ask myself at the end of the day whether I truly took it to heart.
 And if I did, what does that say about me as a person guilty of all the above?
-Like the Ten Commandments, God is trying to get our attention about a serious issue we must address correctly, or else we will face the consequences someday.
+Like the Ten Commandments, God is trying to get our attention about a serious issue we must address correctly; Otherwise, we will face the consequences someday.

 I believe God is trying to get our attention in every way possible.
-As I present you with the imperatives, I hope you will start asking yourself this important question: Am I understanding what is at stake here, and am I believing what I am seeing?
+As I present you with the imperatives, I hope you will start asking yourself this important question: Am I understanding what is at stake here, and am I believing what I am hearing and reading?
 This is what I hope you will begin to do, for your own sake.

 Let's Wrap This Up